Amber Alert Issued For NC 3-Year-Old Girl After She Goes Missing From Bed In The Middle Of Night

 “I don’t believe she would go out by herself, especially in the dark.
 She’s a sweet child but she’s shy with strangers.
 So, she wouldn’t just go with a stranger,” she said.

-Family members described the young child as a white female who was 2′ 9″ tall and weighed around 30 pounds.
+Family members described the young child as a white female who is 2 feet 9 inches tall and weighs around 30 pounds.
 She has brown hair and white eyes.

-After the amber alert was issued for the missing girl, officials hope that a wider dissemination of Mariah Kay Woods’ details will help them locate her whereabouts soon.
+After the Amber Alert was issued for the missing girl, officials hope that a wider dissemination of Mariah Kay Woods’ details will help them locate her whereabouts soon.

 Anyone with any information about Mariah could reach out to the Onslow County Sheriff’s Office at (910) 455-3113, or call 911.